Hinsdale, Illinois: Demographics

-Government and infrastructure
+Government

 The village was incorporated on April 1, 1873.
 Law enforcement is provided by the Hinsdale Police Department.
 The Hinsdale Fire Department was established in 1893.

 The community is served by the United States Postal Service Hinsdale Post Office.

+Infrastructure

 Transportation

-Hinsdale is served by Metra's BNSF Railway Line at three stations: Highlands, Hinsdale, and West Hinsdale.
+Hinsdale is served by a network of major federal, state, and county roads, including the Tri-State Tollway (Interstate 294), U.S. Route 34 and Illinois Route 83.
+Including by Metra's BNSF Line at three stations: Highlands, Hinsdale, and West Hinsdale.
 Additionally, Pace operates connecting bus services.
-Currently, Pace bus lines 663 and 668 serve Hinsdale.
+Pace bus lines 663 and 668 serve Hinsdale.

+Health care

+UChicago Medicine AdventHealth Hinsdale hospital, operated by AdventHealth, founded in 1904, is a level-two trauma center and DuPage County's only teaching hospital.
+It has been ranked among the 100 best hospitals in the country.

 Education

 Primary and secondary schools

 Community Consolidated School District 181 and the Hinsdale Township High School District 86 serve Hinsdale's youth.
 The high school district has its headquarters in Hinsdale.

 The School District 181 elementary schools within Hinsdale include The Lane School, Madison School, Monroe School, and Oak School.
 Elementary schools in District 181 that are not in Hinsdale include Prospect School, Elm School, and Walker School.
 Hinsdale Middle School, operated by the elementary school district, is in Hinsdale.
 Clarendon Hills Middle School, which also is in District 181, is in Clarendon Hills.
-St Isaac Jogues is a K-8 Catholic Grade School School also located in Hinsdale.
+St Isaac Jogues is a K-8 Catholic Grade School also located in Hinsdale.

-Hinsdale Central High School (formerly Hinsdale Township High School) is located in Hinsdale.
+Hinsdale Central High School (formerly Hinsdale Township High School) is in Hinsdale.

 Public library

-The Hinsdale Public Library is located in the west wing of the Memorial Building.
-The library opened in August 1893.
+The Hinsdale Public Library is in the west wing of the Memorial Building.
+It opened in 1893.
 The Memorial Building, the library's first permanent residence, was completed in 1929.
-D.K.
-Pearson, a director of the library association, donated his house and a portion of his estate to the library system; the donation funded a 1957 addition to the library.
+D. K. Pearson, a director of the library association, donated his house and a portion of his estate to the library system; the donation funded a 1957 addition to the library.

 In 1988, the Memorial Building received an addition on the west side, and the library and the village administration swapped places.

 Economy

 While many Hinsdale residents commute to jobs throughout the Chicago metropolitan area, Hinsdale is also the home of many small and medium-sized businesses.

-Non-profit organizations such as Hinsdale Historical Society and Hinsdale Humane Society are also based there.
+Nonprofit organizations such as Hinsdale Historical Society and Hinsdale Humane Society are also based there.

+Top employers

+According to Hinsdale's 2020 Comprehensive Annual Financial Report, the top employers in the city are: